alexriley7/.NET-Webform-Stripe-Payment-Collecting/README.md

-# The following is an Accept a payment

-In This example it shows how to accept a payment with Stripe Elements using ASP.NET Webforms.
+# In This example it shows how to accept a payment with Stripe Elements using ASP.NET Webforms.

 1 Update Global.asax.cs with your Secret API key